brodybits/sqlg-cipher-core-test-1/README.md

-# SQLiteGlue-core
+# SQLiteGlue-core for sqlcipher

-Low-level Android &amp; other Java native glue interface to sqlite using Gluegen.
+Low-level Android &amp; other Java native glue interface to sqlcipher using Gluegen.

 Unlicense (public domain).

+Inculudes sqlcipher (BSD-style license) and part of TomCrypt (public domain)

 ## About